AdaCore/libadalang/user_manual/building.rst

 .. code-block:: sh

-   $ python ada/manage.py --library-types=static,static-pic,relocatable install $INSTALL_DIR
+   $ python manage.py install $INSTALL_DIR --library-types=static,static-pic,relocatable

 Then, depending on your operating system and your system configuration, you may need to update environment variables so that programs can load dynamic